valmormn/npm-business-card/readme.md

 # Publishing to npm

-This is my bussiness card hosted on [NPM](https://www.npmjs.com/package/valmor)
+This is my business card hosted on [NPM](https://www.npmjs.com/package/valmor)